ing-bank/doing-cli/docs/discussion/oneproject_setup.md

 # Azure Devops One Project Setup

 Azure Devops has a limit of 250 projects per azure organization.
-A lot of collaboration possibilities are not between between azure organizations.
-This means that it is not possible for larger companies to allow teams to have one or more projects.
+A lot of collaboration possibilities are not possible between azure organizations.
+As a consequence, larger companies cannot allow teams to have one or more projects.

-The solution is surprisingly simple: combine all teams into a single project.
-Many developers however are used to the github or gitlab way of working, where a project has a single repository and a single board with issues.
-In the One Project setup, the link between a repository and an issue (work item) is not so clear.
+The solution is surprisingly simple: combine all teams into a single project from a single organization.
+In this 'One Project' setup, the link between a repository and an issue (work item) is not so clear, because a team can have multiple repositories but only a single board.
+Many developers however are used to the github or gitlab way of working, where a project has a single repository and a single associated board with issues.

 In the diagram below you can see that a work-item always has an area-path and an iteration-path, which are unique to a certain team.
-You can link a work-item to a *branch* of an existing repository, which is often a branch made specifically to work on the issue.
-Of course this enables managing projects with multiple repositories and different teams working on different aspects, but often a project means you would like a single issue board to match a single repository.
+A work-item can be linked to a *branch* of an existing repository, which is often a branch made specifically to work on the issue.
+Of course this enables managing projects with multiple repositories and different teams working on different aspects, but often an actual *project* means you would like a single issue board to match a single repository.

 ```mermaid
 erDiagram